-The eventual structure of the GSEs will influence how well the CRT markets work or even whether the market can work at all.
-With multiple guarantors, it would be difficult to maintain a robust CRT market, as well as a TBA market (Kanojia and Grant 2016), simply because liquidity declines with multiple issuers.24 This problem would worsen if firms could choose their portfolio composition, lending terms and risks, and the g fees associated with the mortgages they underwrite.
-If there are multiple firms each offering their own CRT programs that are geographically concentrated, and if there is an income shock to their geography, there is likely to be an outflow of capital, which would lead to a reinforcing downward price spiral (Pavlov, Wachter and Zevelev 2016).
-Riskier portfolios would also experience a disproportionately widening of risk premiums, with a national slowdown of growth.
-Regional guarantors would have to raise their g fees at a time of regional market distress, leading to self-reinforcing decreases in house prices and declines in credit provision, given the known path-dependency of housing prices.
+The eventual structure of the GSEs will influence how well the CRT market works or even whether the market can work at all.
+With multiple guarantors, it would be difficult to maintain a robust CRT market, as well as a TBA market (Kanojia and Grant 2016), simply because liquidity declines with multiple issuers.
+This problem would worsen if firms could choose their portfolio composition, lending terms and risks, and the g fees associated with the mortgages they underwrite.
+If there are multiple firms each offering their own CRT programs that are geographically concentrated, and if there is an income shock to their geography, there is likely to be an outflow of capital, which would lead to a reinforcing downward price spiral given the path-dependency of housing prices (Pavlov, Wachter and Zevelev 2016).
+While g fees might signal such risk, the path dependency of prices would reinforce the withdrawal of funding to riskier markets.
+Riskier markets would also experience a disproportionately widening of risk premiums, with a national slowdown of growth.
+Guarantors would have to raise their g fees at a time of regional market or national distress, leading to self-reinforcing decreases in house prices and declines in credit provision.